Ph.D. Comprehensives Policy

 The content of the comprehensive must be consistent with the stated objectives and should be appropriately circumscribed.
 At least 3 months prior to the examination, students must be given an indication of the range of material that may be covered in the examination and suggestions as to how to cover this material (e.g., via reading lists, courses, etc.).

-Units must provide doctoral students with a written description of the Ph.D. comprehensive process, detailing objectives and content, format, timing, assessment, grading and reporting, failures (and procedures for repeats).
+Units must provide doctoral students with a written description of the Ph.D. comprehensive process, detailing objectives and content, format, timing, assessment, grading and reporting, and failures (and procedures for repeats).

 The format of the comprehensive must be consistent for all students within a given program.
 The following list gives some of the more common formats, which are often combined: